applicaster/developer.applicaster.com/book/zappifest/plugins-manifest-format.md

 ]
 ```

-- **postload_plugins_selector** / **postload_plugins_selector** (Screen feature):
+- **preload_plugins_selector** (Screen feature):
- --  This selector is allowing to choose additional screens/plugins in order to load them before/after your configured screen.
+ --  This selector is allowing to choose additional screens/plugins in order to load them before your configured screen.
-If the screen needs to present or load some additional feature before or after screen presentation, use this selector.
+If the screen needs to present or load some additional feature before the screen presentation, use this selector.
-** Important to mention that in order to populate the field and for it to work `postload_plugins_selector` / `postload_plugins_selector` type and `postload_plugins`/`preload_plugins` key is mandatory.
+** Important to mention that in order to populate the field and for it to work `preload_plugins_selector` type and `preload_plugins` key is mandatory within the selector.

 Here is the example: